LiXin97/Co-Planar-Parametrization/README.md

 ![teaser](Fig/teaser.png)

 We provide examples to run CP-Param in the [EuRoC dataset](http://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) using stereo or VIO.
-Considering that not every developer has a GPU for plane instance segmentation, we also provide our segmentation results of the EuRoc dataset.
+Considering that not every developer has a GPU for plane instance segmentation, we also provide our [segmentation results](https://drive.google.com/drive/folders/1yf_nSMm0lbcTm04J7g2RkAbriEWCNlbq?usp=sharing) of the EuRoc dataset.
 Please cite it if you use the repo in academic work.

 ```
 @article{Li2020cpparam,
-  author = {Li, Xin and Li, Yanyan and \"{O}rnek, Evin Pınar and Lin , Jinlong and Tombari, Federico},
+  author = {Li, Xin and Li, Yanyan and \"{O}rnek, Evin Pınar and Lin, Jinlong and Tombari, Federico},
   title = {Co-Planar Parametrization for Stereo-SLAM and Visual-Inertial Odometry},
   journal = {IEEE Robotics and Automation Letters},
   year = {2020},